ST10403979/PROG-POE-PART-1/README.md

 This project was created for academic purposes as part of a Portfolio of Evidence (POE) assignment.
 All rights reserved by the educational institution.

 Contact
-For questions about this prototype, please contact your course instructor or academic supervisor.
+For questions about this prototype, please contact Me.